 In addition, the staff of each House meets as a group at regular intervals (at least twice a month) during shared conference periods.

 California Studies Brenda Rivera Danielle Alberico Jessica Fagen

 California Studies Portia Carryer Cristopher Bautista Rosa Seidelman

 Biology Sierra Flynn Sierra Donaldson Glen Augustine

 Computer Science Michael Taylor Amy Talley Rick Frey

 Dept. includes Spanish, French, Chinese & Italian

-Due to the size of the freshman class and the need to balance the Master Schedule — plus the choice of many students to take a World Language — freshmen are sometimes taught by teachers outside the House structure:
+Due to the size of the freshman class, the need to balance the Master Schedule and the choice of most students to take a World Language, 9th grade Bulldogs are sometimes taught by teachers outside of the House structure.
+Those educators are:

 Boost is a peer tutoring program open to all 9th grade students.
-It takes place several afternoons a week after school throughout the academic year, and is offered in all four core subjects — Math, Biology, English and History (California Studies).
+It takes place two afternoons a week after school throughout the academic year, and is offered in all four core subjects — Math, Biology, English and History (California Studies).
 While many students use Boost for extra help, all freshmen are encouraged to take advantage of this opportunity to do homework in a quiet academic setting with support available whenever needed.
-More information here.